Get

 Some dental conditions, like root infections, can cause inflammation that irritates the nasal lining.
 They can also allow bacteria to penetrate your cat’s sinuses, potentially leading to respiratory infection.

-veterinarian checks teeth of the maine coon cat
+Veterinarian checks teeth to a big maine coon cat at vet clinic

 Image Credit: Ermolaev Alexander, Shutterstock

-8. Neoplasia
+8. Neoplasia and Nasal Polyps

 When to Worry About Your Cat’s Sneezing

-If the sneezing isn’t accompanied by any other symptoms and clears up on its own after a short while, there’s likely nothing to worry about.
+If the sneezing isn’t accompanied by any other signs and clears up on its own after a short while, there’s likely nothing to worry about.
 You should keep an eye on your cat for a few days just in case, but they’ll most likely be fine.

 • Nasal discharge (especially if it’s yellowish-green or has blood in it)